NataliaNadolna/NataliaNadolna/README.md

 ## Hello! 👋
 My name is Natalia.
-I am passionate about new technologies and I am open to opportunities to work.
+I am passionate about new technologies and I am open to work opportunities.

 My interests:
 - Machne Leanrning